BhargavBJ/Skin-Cancer-MNIST-HAM10000/README.md

-# Skin Cancer Classification using HAM10000 Dataset 🧴🧬
+# Skin Cancer Classification using HAM10000 Dataset🧬

 This project leverages deep learning (CNNs) to classify skin lesions using the **HAM10000** dataset.
 It aims to assist in the early detection of skin cancer by identifying various types of skin lesions from dermatoscopic images.